bert-cafecito/millennium-scraper/README.md

 1. [**Yu-Gi-Oh!
 Card Database**](https://www.db.yugioh-card.com/yugiohdb/): The official database for all Yu-Gi-Oh! cards, providing comprehensive information about each card, including card name, type, attribute, level/rank, attack/defense points, and card text.

+*Note: I do not own Yu-Gi-Oh!
+All rights to Yu-Gi-Oh! are owned by their respective owners.*

 ## Installation

 1. Clone the repository: